-Туре А descending aorta.
+Type A Dissection involves the ascending aorta and/or aortic arch, and possibly the descending aorta.
 The tear can originate in the ascending aorta, the aortic arch, or more rarely, in the descending aorta.
 It includes DeBakey types I and II.
-Type B Involves the descending aorta or the arch (distal to the left subclavian artery), without the involvement of the ascending aorta.
+Involves the descending aorta or the arch (distal to the left subclavian artery), without Type B the involvement of the ascending aorta.
 It includes DeBakey type III.